rr-codes/PPM-HDR-Viewer/README.md

 - NVIDIA GPU
 - A 4K HDR (10 bit) capable monitor (2 for stereo mode)
 - At least four permutations of a single 4K 10 bit PPM image
-- OpenCV v4.0+, DirectX 11, DirectXTK Windows 2015 API (June 2019 Update or above)
+- OpenCV v4.0+, DirectX 11, DirectXTK fork

 Full screen mode is required for proper viewing.